Dixin/dixin.github.io/src/content/posts/understanding-all-javascript-module-formats-and-tools.md

 ## System module: SystemJS module

 SystemJS is a library that can enable ES module syntax for older ES.
-For example, the following module is defined in ES 6syntax:
+For example, the following module is defined in ES 6 syntax:

 ```js
 // Define ES module.